University of South Florida

 I am an associate professor of English and the University of South Florida.
 At USF, I mainly teach courses in 20th-century American literature and film with a cultural studies orientation.
 As the Director of the graduate program for the English Department, I also teach the Introduction to Graduate Studies course for students in our Literature, Rhetoric and Composition and Creative Writing tracks.

 As you can see from my publications and research interests, I work with a wide variety of texts, time periods and methodologies in US literature and culture.
-One of the greatest pleasures for me as a researcher is to latch onto to a topic and then I chase the idea where ever it leads me.
+One of the greatest pleasures for me as a researcher is to latch onto to a topic and then chase the idea where ever it leads me.
 But one research thread—that is more like a rope—is my interest in examining how minority figures exert their political voices.
-Whether it is working with the working-class hobos collectivizing their labor to fight against unjust hiring practices or graffiti writers marking walls with anti-government sentiments during large demonstrations, I’m interested in that way individual acts of resistance are intertwined with collective movements.
+Whether it is writing about working-class hobos collectivizing their labor to fight against unjust hiring practices or graffiti writers marking walls with anti-government sentiments during large demonstrations, I’m interested in that way individual acts of resistance are intertwined with collective movements.

 I am a reader on a number of PhD committees where I am working with students involved in a number of exciting projects: from examining the politized spaces between science-fiction literature and environmental concerns of climate change to understanding the way literature of war recreates tropes of toxic masculinity.
 I am currently chairing two PhD dissertations: One examines the politicized spaces of slaughterhouses through a feminist lens, the other examines the environmental and social effects of national dam building projects in the U.S., India and China.